 Recently I went through a stint of eating lots of gluten and cheese as I add many different foods I avoided for many years back into my diet.
 I jokingly call it “retoxification.”
 It’s a joke because I am very careful about quality and/or getting whole real foods.
 I have, however, also rarely but sometimes found it helpful to eat something that is (mostly rightly) straight up junk (highly processed) food.
-When I do that it seems that the pharmaceuticals (chemicals) in the food are actually helping something detox out of me (perhaps in a somewhat homeopathic fashion)…it generally feels really bad coming out but then I feel better and I no longer need that pharmaceutical laced food again.
+When I do that it seems that the pharmaceuticals (chemicals) in the food are actually helping something detox out of me (perhaps in both somewhat homeopathic and toxic medicine fashion)…it generally feels really bad coming out but then I feel better and I no longer need that pharmaceutical laced food again.
 I trust my body now and eat whatever it wants once I sink into my body and feel what is needed.
 I learn to be more and more precise about what it needs and I continue to heal.
 My body was gravely harmed from decades of excessive pharmaceutical use.
 It’s taking time.
 A long time.

 I’m no longer eating gluten and cheese daily.
 That period served to reestablish my gut lining and flora after an intensive period of change.
 Now I’m eating mostly fruit and fasting since my body is still cleansing.
 Intermittent fasting is always part of the scenario now, though I never force fasting of any kind.
 The body wants it, or it doesn’t.
 I go through cycles of different foods it seems with layers of crud that is still coming out.
 See detox posts if interested in more details.
 These are reports of what is happening as it’s happening so conclusions are never made and interpretation is a moving target.